dataobservatory-eu/dataobservatory.eu/content/home/observatories.md

 weight: 15

 title: Automated Data Observatories
-subtitle: **Try and join our data ecosystems**: Our modern data observatories are turning shared, pooled, public and open data with the help of our open-source statistical software into to data-as-service.
+subtitle: Try and join our data ecosystems---Our modern data observatories are turning shared, pooled, public and open data with the help of our open-source statistical software into to data-as-service.

 content:
   # Page type to display.
 E.g. project.